-Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), working for the Oahu Invasive Species Committee (OISC), located in Kailua, Hawai‘i.
+Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), O’ahu Invasive Species Committee (OISC), located on the island of O’ahu.
 Continuation of employment is dependent upon program/operational needs, satisfactory work performance, availability of funds, and compliance with applicable Federal/State laws.

 Equal Opportunities Employer – Minorities/Women/Disability/Veteran.